Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 To build your own Itinerary, click to add an item to your Itinerary basket.

-*LATEST UPDATE* The grounds of Highcliffe Castle and the car park are open, however the Castle remains closed.
+*LATEST UPDATE* The Castle and grounds of Highcliffe Castle and the car park are open.
+Entry to the Castle is via pre-booked tickets.

 Highcliffe Castle is not only a beautiful and historical building, but the surrounding grounds are perfect for a relaxing stroll or a family picnic on the lawns.
 There is direct access to both a wonderful sandy beach and the unspoilt nature reserve of nearby Steamer Point.